Richard Kern: Career

 Kern's first dabbling in the arts was a series of self-produced magazines that featured art, poetry, photography and fiction by himself and several friends.
 These hand-stapled and photocopied zines expressed the bleakness of New York City's East Village in the early 1980s.
 Kern's first zine was the bi-monthly The Heroin Addict, which was later renamed The Valium Addict.
 About 12 issues of these two zines were produced, along with the occasional special issue.
 This phase of Kern's career lasted from late 1979 to around 1983.

 In 1985, he directed a video for the Sonic Youth song "Death Valley '69"; this led to more music video work, including videos for King Missile ("Detachable Penis") and Marilyn Manson ("Lunchbox").

-Lung Leg starred in several Kern films and was the cover model for Sonic Youth's EVOL album (the sleeve design shows a still shot from the film Submit to Me).
-Along with other Cinema of Transgression filmmakers, he was a subject of Jack Sargeant's book Deathtripping.
+Lung Leg starred in several Kern films and was the cover model for Sonic Youth's EVOL (1986) album (the sleeve design shows a still shot from the film Submit to Me).
+Along with other Cinema of Transgression filmmakers, Kern was a subject of Jack Sargeant's book Deathtripping.

 Kern, whose father was a North Carolina newspaper photographer and editor, turned in the 1990s almost exclusively to still photography.
 Although mainly known in recent years for his photographs of naked women, he frequently shoots celebrity portraits for international publications.

 His book Action, edited by Dian Hanson, was released in 2007 by Taschen, featuring more than 200 full-color photographs of young nude women.
 Accompanying the volume was Extra Action, Kern's DVD of models featured in the book.

 Since February 2007, Kern has directed Shot By Kern on VBS.tv, stills of which are published monthly in Vice.